Do you ever wonder how your golf ball can go anywhere but straight?

 Try to remember that hitting a golf ball straight does take some practice.

-Work on making sure all the basics are in place and then get into the more complicated things like swing plane, path, and correct wrist positioning.
+Work on making sure all the basics are in place, and then move on to the more complicated things, such as the swing plane, path, and correct wrist positioning.